 Whether you take essence drops or sit with a living plant, your vibration raises to match the vibration of the plant.
 As your vibration rises, negative states fall away and shift to more positive ones.

 Flower therapy, in all its forms, helps you heal and transform in mind, body and spirit.
 One flower, depending on the constituents that are extracted from different parts of the plant and how it is prepared, may have very different actions.

 Hypericum means over the spirit.
 Its hypericin sensitizes us to light, so you must be careful of too much sunlight when taking it.

-As a tincture, hypericum is useful for mild to moderate depression, menopausal symptoms, and for those who manifest their mental states as body symptoms.
+Research shows that hypericum tincture is useful for mild to moderate depression, menopausal symptoms, and for those who manifest their mental states as body symptoms.

-The flower essence of hypericum is for people who are highly sensitive.
-These people carry a lot of light within and it is difficult for them to incarnate and contain their light.
-It is also for sustaining light when feeling melancholic or depressed due to light deprivation.
+The flower essence of hypericum is for highly sensitive people who carry a lot of light within, making it difficult for them to incarnate and contain their light.
+It is also for sustaining light when feeling melancholic or depressed due to sunlight deprivation.
 It provides protection during the dark of night, and helps with sleep disturbances and negative entities.

 On the physical level, white yarrow relaxes smooth muscles, making it good for cramping in the digestive tract and uterus.
 It may reduce fever when taken internally because it makes you sweat.

 Yarrow is astringent and helps stop external and internal bleeding, which made the tincture a popular remedy for heavy menstrual bleeding and nosebleeds.

 It is a natural antiseptic and antibiotic for infections inside the body and out.
 Make an infusion of yarrow flowers and drink to help relieve congestion and stimulate digestion.
 Also use the infusion as a wash for eczema, oily skin, and wounds.